snowfrz/Tube-Player/README.md

 `devpirate`: Re-enables the piracy discouragement notice

-`ASMR`: Enables the ASMR filter, turning the app into an ASMR viewer, manager and downloader
+`ASMR`: Enables/Disables the ASMR filter, turning the app into an ASMR viewer, manager and downloader

 # Issues and Limitations
 - Can't log in to YouTube accounts (because of the YouTube API)